 One of America’s favorite and original soft drinks, Dr. Pepper, was introduced by Charles Alberton in Waco, Texas in the 1880’s.
 The brand has enjoyed a prolific presence in the soft drink market throughout the world.
 Snapple was one of the original tea and juice bottled drinks which became a company in 1972.
 In 1998 Dr. Pepper and Snapple united to become one of the world’s leading cold beverage companies.

-Robert J. Gamgort was born on August 15, 1962 near Chicago, Illinois and grew up in the Village of Downers Grove.
+Robert J. Gamgort was born on August 15, 1962 in New Jersey.
 He received his Bachelor of Arts Degree in Economics from Lewisburg, Pennsylvania’s Bucknell University and studied at the London School of Economics.
-Gamgort went on to earn his Masters of Business Science from the Kellog Graduate School of Management at Northwestern University.
+Gamgort went on to earn his Masters of Business Science from the Kellogg Graduate School of Management at Northwestern University.
 Bob has lived in Mendham, New Jersey since 1998 with his wife, whom he met in undergraduate school, and their two sons.

 5. Kraft Foods